Challenge lifetime gifts made before death

 Distributing substantial gifts of money and assets during an individual’s lifetime can notably diminish the value of their eventual estate, potentially negatively impacting beneficiaries designated in their will.

-Additionally, during one’s lifetime, money or assets may be loaned to family members or third parties, intended to be repaid to the estate posthumously.
-However, there can be instances where recipients of such loans may subsequently assert that the loan was, in fact, a gift, contrary to the deceased’s intention.
+Additionally, during one’s lifetime, money or assets may be loaned to family members or third parties, intended to be repaid to the estate after death.
+However, there can be instances where recipients of such loans may subsequently assert that the loan was, in fact a gift, contrary to the deceased’s intention.

-It’s important for executors and beneficiaries to ascertain that a lifetime gift was conferred with the donor’s thorough knowledge and approval, and to determine whether it needs repayment to be made to the estate.
+It’s important for executors and beneficiaries to ascertain that a lifetime gift was conferred with the donor’s thorough knowledge and approval, and to determine whether it needs repaying to the Estate after death.

 What is considered a lifetime gift?